pingcap/docs/tools/pd-control.md

 ### `region \<region_id\> [--jq="<query string>"]`

 Use this command to view the region information.
-For a jq formatted output, see [jq-formatted-json-output-usage] (#jq-formatted-json-output-usage).
+For a jq formatted output, see [jq-formatted-json-output-usage](#jq-formatted-json-output-usage).

 Usage: